malsadev/tid_cpp/README.md

 # Transitive Include Detector

 **Transitive Include Detector** is a C++ tool that leverages **libclang** to detect and warn about transitive includes in C/C++ projects.
-Transitive includes occur when headers are indirectly included through other headers, often leading to increased compilation times and unnecessary dependencies.
+Transitive includes occur when headers are indirectly included through other headers, often leading to compatibility issues when building projects in different environment.

 ---